AppliedDemogToolbox/Hunsinger_CCRStable/ReadMe.md

 -----
 Some to-do's (as of May 2020):
-      -possible cohort change ratios averaging and/or trending (on longer time series of single-year data) -add option of overall gross migration (intensity) adjustment for net migration (additional to current weighted increase or decrease of net migration)
-      -autoregressive models for the input components, and stochastic option (following https://applieddemogtoolbox.github.io/Toolbox/#StochasticForecast)
+      -possible cohort change ratios averaging and/or trending (on longer time series of single-year data) -autoregressive models for the input components, and stochastic option (following https://applieddemogtoolbox.github.io/Toolbox/#StochasticForecast)
       -employment-based migration setup